hzget/hzget.github.io/ml_tutorials/ml_tutorials.md

 is that the engineers or scientists study cases in the context, find rules and then apply rules to the issues.
-Machine Learning just makes the ***learning process*** automatically (without effort from human).
+Machine Learning just makes the ***learning process*** run automatically (without effort from human).

 In a word, Machine Learning is a technique that learns rules from examples automatically.